Georgia Assistance and Financial Aid Programs.

 A referrals service is available from the non-profit GAEH.
 It provides free information on housing programs, including for paying rental or utility deposits, water/electric bills and more.
 Anyone can seek help, with a focus on single parents with children and other groups in poverty.
-More Alliance To End Homelessness.
+More details on the Alliance To End Homelessness.

 Emergency Aid and Social Services

 One of the leading non-profits in Georgia is the Salvation Army.
 They can provide food, housing, emergency rental and utility help, and other support such as holiday meals and gifts.
-Read more Georgia Salvation Army.
+Read more about the Georgia Salvation Army.

 Food Banks and Pantries

 Numerous clinics and distribution centers operate across Georgia.
 They may be able to provide free or low cost food and groceries to the needy and low income.
-Click here.
+Find local Georgia food banks.

 Assistance From Georgia Cities and Counties

 Atkinson County (Pearson)

 Augusta-Richmond County (Augusta)